Thor Broadcast Logo

 PN: H-2ADHD

-Thor’s dual channel compact encoder modulators are designed for high density digital HDTV channel generation.
+Thor's dual-channel compact encoder modulators are designed for high-density digital HDTV channel generation.
 These systems accept video inputs in all standard HD or SD formats, including component, composite, or HDMI.
-In addition they also support all other advanced functions normally found on larger 19 in rack systems.
-Their compact form factor is designed to be a table top/desk mount installation.
-Supported features include support for HDCP, closed captioning (608 on analog RCA), independant audio input apart from HDMI for audio.
-For convenience all functions can be set via a keypad and LCD display located on top of the unit.
-However the ideal method for configuration is provided through any standard web browser.
+In addition, they also support all other advanced functions normally found on larger 19 in rack systems.
+Their compact form factor is designed for tabletop/desk-mount installation.
+Supported features include HDCP, closed captioning (608 on analog RCA), and independent audio input apart from HDMI audio.
+For convenience, all functions can be set via a keypad and LCD display located on top of the unit.
+However, the ideal method for configuration is provided through any standard web browser.
 Two Ethernet network ports are provided, one for configuration and a second for IPTV output.
-IPTV output is provided in the form of UDP unicast or multicast address outputs with two addresses for single program SPTS outputs and a single address for the combined multi program MPTS stream.
+IPTV output is provided in the form of UDP unicast or multicast address outputs, with two addresses for single-program SPTS outputs and a single address for the combined multi-program MPTS stream.
 For broadcasters, both ASI input and output are provided on BNC terminals.
-HDTV output is provided on standard 75 ohm Type-F connectors with adjustable RF output power level.
-The H-2ADHD also is capable of modulating both standards of QAM and ATSC, using the highly functional NMS GUI you’re capable of using either standard without reprogramming the unit.
+HDTV output is provided on standard 75 ohm Type-F connectors with an adjustable RF output power level.
+The H-2ADHD is also capable of modulating both QAM and ATSC standards; using the highly functional NMS GUI, you can use either standard without reprogramming the unit.
 Contact a sales representative for more information.

 The unit can be used in various applications, performing the following tasks: